-- A. Apply for admission to Gulf Coast State College. - B. Submit the Health Science program application forms. - C. Take the placement test as required in the Surgical Services program selection package. - D. Must submit proof such as an official high school graduation or GED transcript to the Office of Enrollment Services. - E. Submit official transcripts from all previous colleges to the Office of Enrollment Services for evaluation. - F. Have two reference forms mailed to the program director. - G. Request a transcript analysis with course instructor (if certified or a certified surgical technologist evaluation, request an external credit evaluation).
+- Apply for admission to Gulf Coast State College. - Submit the Health Science program application forms. - Take the placement test as required in the Surgical Services program selection package. - D. Must submit proof such as an official high school graduation or GED transcript to the Office of Enrollment - Submit official transcripts from all previous colleges to the Office of Enrollment Services for evaluation. - F. Have two reference forms mailed to the program director. - G. Request a transcript analysis with course instructor (if certified or a certified surgical technologist evaluation, request an external credit evaluation).

-Requirements to enter the prerequisite course HSC1000 and HSC1000L.
+Requirements to enter the courses HSC1000 and HSC1000L.

-- 1. Satisfactory fingerprint/criminal background check. - 2.
-Submission of completed documentation of immunization status as required for clinical entry. - 3.
-Copy of current certification in CPR by the American Heart Association or Red Cross Health Care Provider based on the International Liaison Committee on Resuscitation requirements. - 4.
-Drug Screen or other requirements as outlined by the clinical sites. - 5.
-Submit proof of age-18 years or older on or before the clinical start date for the applied class year. - 6.
+- 1. Satisfactory fingerprint/criminal background check. - Submission of completed documentation of immunization status as required for clinical entry. - Copy of current certification in CPR by the American Heart Association or Red Cross Health Care Provider based on the International Liaison Committee on Resuscitation requirements. - Drug Screen or other requirements as outlined by the clinical sites. - Submit proof of age-18 years or older on or before the clinical start date for the applied class year.

 For Endoscopic or Central Sterile Processing programs, completion of the physical examination with satisfactory results.